eblio/epm-test-smell/Script/README.md

 # Group 1 - Replication in Java

+This project is used to store datasets, data collection, and data analysis scripts for group 1.

 ## List the available repositories

 We first tried to fetch a repository list by going through F-Droid